Virajashanmukhi/Virajashanmukhi/README.md

 🎓 I am currently pursuing Electronics and Communication Engineering (ECE) student with strong interest in software.

 💻 Skilled in HTML, CSS, C, Python, and Java.
-Hands-on experience in Arduino and IoT-based projects.
+Hands-on experience in Arduino ,IoT-based projects and Web Development projects.

 📊 Developed data analysis and GUI-based Python applications.